 If it’s not on your to-do list, it won’t happen

-Sometimes I want to punch my own face when I realize how I could have done things differently if only I remembered to take that small step.
+Sometimes I want to scream when I realize how I could have done things differently if only I remembered to take that small step.

 I’ve been an avid consumer of blogs, newsletters, ebooks, courses and all that jazz for years.
 For the entire year before I became a full time freelancer, I’ve been learning about marketing and many other useful topics.
 The problem was, I was hardly implementing any of it.
 This continued on for the first 2 years of my freelancing journey.